taitulism/ajax-servant/docs/init.md

 var servant = new AjaxServant(verb, url, options);
 ```

-The constructor requires an HTTP verb and a RELATIVE URL.
+The constructor requires an HTTP verb and a relative URL.

->**NOTE:** there's no support for cross domain requests. yet!
+>**NOTE:** there's no support for cross-domain requests, yet.

 Options are optional.
 * `verb` (string, required*) - one of: `'GET'`, `'POST'`, `'PUT'`, `'DELETE'`.
 * `url` (string, required*) - the URL to assign the servant to.
-Should start with a slash e.g. `'/api'`.
+Should start with a slash (e.g. `'/api'`).
 * `options` (object, optional) - a configuration object (covered later).

->**NOTE:** Currently, only the 4 HTTP verbs listed above are supported formally but you can set `servant.verb` to whatever, after instanciation.
+>**NOTE:** Currently, only the 4 HTTP verbs listed above are supported formally but you can set `servant.verb` to whatever, after instantiation.

-A string could be either the HTTP `VERB` or the `/baseURL`:
+An error will be thrown if any of the `verb` or the `url` are invalid.
-If it starts with a slash `'/'` it's the base URL.
-Else, it's the VERB.
-An error is thrown if two strings were passed and none or both starts with a `'/'`.